Ricci Rivero

-Ricci Paolo Uy Rivero (born May 25, 1998) is a Filipino basketball player.
+Ricci Paolo Uy Rivero (born May 25, 1998) is a Filipino professional basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
 Rivero played for the De La Salle Green Archers in his first two years in collegiate basketball.
 His breakout performance in the UAAP Season 80 men's basketball tournament earned him a spot in the Mythical Five and the Most Improved Player award.

-In April 2018, Rivero announced that he has left the De La Salle Green Archers to focus on Gilas Pilipinas.
-In May 2018, it was revealed that Rivero has transferred to be part of the University of the Philippines Fighting Maroons.
+In April 2018, Rivero announced that he had left the De La Salle Green Archers to focus on Gilas Pilipinas.
+In May 2018, it was revealed that Rivero had transferred to be part of the University of the Philippines (UP) Fighting Maroons.
 Rivero suited up in UP starting season 82 of the UAAP.

 He is also an actor who first featured in the MMFF film Otlum.

-Early life and high school career
+Early life

+Rivero was born and raised in Ilagan, Isabela to Ruzcko Rivero and Abigail Uy-Rivero.
+He is of Chinese descent through his mother.

-Born and raised in Ilagan, Isabela Province, Rivero moved to Manila to complete his secondary education at La Salle Green Hills in Mandaluyong.
-In his final year of high school, he averaged 25.4 points, 8.8 rebounds, 2.8 assists, 2.4 steals, and 1.9 blocks in the elimination round for the Greenies, but lost to the Arellano Braves in the first round of the playoffs.
+He moved to Manila to complete his secondary education at La Salle Green Hills in Mandaluyong.
+In 2015, his final year of high school, he averaged 25.4 points, 8.8 rebounds, 2.8 assists, 2.4 steals, and 1.9 blocks in the elimination round for the Greenies, but lost to the Arellano Braves in the first round of the playoffs.
 In 2016, Rivero joined the De La Salle Green Archers.

 College career

 De La Salle Green Archers

-In his rookie season, the Archers won the championship.
+In 2016, his rookie season, the Archers won the championship.

-In his sophomore season, Rivero averaged 14.1 points, 5.4 rebounds, 1.9 assists, and 1.7 steals.
+In 2017, his sophomore season, Rivero averaged 14.1 points, 5.4 rebounds, 1.9 assists, and 1.7 steals.
 He led the Archers to the Finals, and earned Mythical Team Honors.
 He also won the Most Improved Player award.
 However, in January 2018, he was cut from the squad along with older brother Prince and reserve Brent Paraiso.
 The school said his suspension from the team was due to his endorsement deals, which is in conflict with a team rule.
 Later, in April, he announced on Twitter that he would exit the team.

 UP Fighting Maroons

 In May 2018, Rivero announced on Twitter that he would be joining the UP Fighting Maroons.
-He redshirted Season 81 due to UAAP's eligibility rules.
+He redshirted Season 81 (2018) due to UAAP's eligibility rules.

 In Season 82, the Maroons made it to the semifinals where they lost to the UST Growling Tigers.

 He played for UP in Season 84, despite getting offers to play overseas in Japan.
 They won the championship that season.